galic1987/FlexSource/README.md

 =======================

 1. Clone this repository and copy whole FlexSource folder to your new project.
 2. Use cocoa pods.
+Add to your podfile following `pod 'FlexSource'`.

-*Hint: You might need to include xmllib2.dylib to Project->Build Phases->Link Binary With Libraries* in xCode.
+*Hint: You might need to include xmllib2.dylib to Project->Build Phases->Link Binary With Libraries* in xCode if you prefer option nr.
+1 .

 ###How to use?###